AarhusAI/helm-deployments/README.md

 ```

 Change `automated` to true in `applications/argo-cd-resources/values.yaml` for the `doc-ingestion` application.
 Add,
-commit and push the changes to have argo deploy automatically.
+commit and push the changes to have Argo deploy automatically.

 ## SearXNG (optional recommended)